 It was a dark and stormy night...really, it was, as the bus taking us from the Denver airport snaked its way through the river gorge and aside from the cliffs into Glenwood Springs, Colorado, for day one of Ride the Rockies.
 In February, the June Ride seemed like a good idea.
 It was mid-winter and imagining the glory of conquering mountains on a bicycle was romantic and the stuff of spring optimism and joy.
 But actually on the side of a mountain doing switchbacks, not so much.

-So what is Ride The Rockies = RTR?
+So what is Ride The Rockies?
 It’s a recreational bicycle ride over the Rocky Mountains and the centerpiece of bicycle rides in the recreational world.
 It is 2000 riders from all over the world who do it for the scenery, excellent support systems, and the Rocky Mountain highs.
 It is pedaling a bike 437 miles over 6 days up and down mountains that rise 12,000 feet above sea level.
 Yup, riding a bicycle over mountains of 12,000 feet.
 Yes, I know, sounds a little...

 by Kay Nelson

-If you were to ask me when I was bitten by the travel bug, I would say when I was 3 days old.
+If you were to ask me when the travel bug bit, I would say it happened when I was three days old.
 Consequently, I have visited 32 countries so far.
-Additionally, my northern European genes have beckoned me to the far northern countries.
-Scandinavia, Russia, and Churchill Manitoba each were visited during "white night." or midsummer when the sun never sets.
-Friends asked me if I had been to Iceland before and could not believe I was staying for 13 days.
-What would I be doing that whole time?
+Additionally, my northern European genes have beckoned me to the far northern lands.
+Scandinavia, Russia, and Churchill, Manitoba were visited during "white night." or midsummer when the sun never sets.
+Friends asked me if I had been to Iceland before and could not believe I had stayed for 13 days.
+What would I do that whole time?
 Is there enough to see and do in Iceland?
 Well, actually, yes, indeed there is!

-Yes, there is a high culture in Reykjavik . . . take note of the beautiful, modern concert hall on the bay.
+Yes, there is high culture in Reykjavik.
+Take note of the beautiful, modern concert hall on the bay.
 The architect of the Harpa Concert Hall got his inspiration from the rock formations in this cave.
 And here is an interesting connection to the Twin Cities.
 Music Director of the Minnesota Orchestra, Osmo Vanska, has just been named Principal Guest Conductor of the Iceland Symphony Orchestra!

 The Republic of South Africa